NCATSTranslator/reasoner-validator/README.md

 ## Python Dependency

-The Reasoner Validator now requires Python 3.9 or later (some library dependencies now force this).
+The Reasoner Validator now requires Python release 3.9 to 3.12 (library dependencies now force this).
+The latest version 3.12 is recommended.

 ## Installing the Module